git-jkumar/rxnetwork/README.md

 # rxnetwork
-A network layer framework for using retrofit &amp; RxEventBus
+A network layer framework using retrofit &amp; RxEventBus